bitcraze/bitcraze-website/src/support/f-a-q.md

 {% endcollapse_section %}

 {% collapse_section Can the Crazyflie 2.0 fly autonomously? %}
+The Crazyflie 2.0 does not have enough sensors to locate itself in the environment as is, it requires more information to do that.
+The easiest way to acheive that is to add the [Flow deck](/flow-deck/).
+It tells the Crazyflie how it moves relative to the floor and thus enables it to fly autonomously.
+See the [product page](/flow-deck/) for more information.

+With an external positioning system the Crazyflie will even understand its absolute position which gives it even more possibilities when it comes to autonomous flight.
-Crazyflie 2.0 does not have enough sensors to locate itself in the environment as is, but with an external location system it has been successfully flown autonomously.
-Outdoors Crazyflie can use a GPS receiver to achieve autonomous flight but indoors some other positioning system is required.
+Outdoors the Crazyflie could use a GPS receiver to achieve autonomous flight but indoors some other positioning system is required.

 Bitcraze is manufacturing a radio based local positioning system called the [Loco Positioning system](/loco-pos-system/) that allows the Crazyflie 2.0 to fly autonomously in a room.
 Find out more on the [product page](/loco-pos-system/).

-Researchers often use motion capture systems, like [Vicon](http://www.vicon.com/), to fly the Crazyflie autonomously, usually controlling it from an outside computer.
+Researchers often use motion capture systems, like [Qualisys](https://www.qualisys.com) or [Vicon](http://www.vicon.com/), to fly the Crazyflie autonomously, usually controlling it from an outside computer.
 For example this research from MIT is using such a system together with a powerful control algorithm: <https://www.youtube.com/watch?v=v-s564NoAu0>

 We have been using camera systems like the Microsoft Kinect to achieve autonomous flight above the camera:  <https://www.bitcraze.io/2015/05/autonomous-flight-using-kinect2-for-position-control/>
 {% endcollapse_section %}